writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 **{{sponsorship.publisher.price}}**

-The **Publisher** package gets you a larger website presence and a visible on-site presence at our Sponsor Expo.
+The **Publisher** package is great for a company looking to hire or promote a product.
+You'll get an on-site presense for part of the conference.

 Benefits
 ^^^^^^^^

-- Two (2) tickets_, with additional available to purchase at a discounted rate of $500/ticket
+- Two (2) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
+- A table at our **Sponsor Expo** on Tuesday morning of the conference, where you can promote job openings or a product.
-- A medium logo & short text content (250 characters) on the conference website
+- A medium logo & short text content (250 characters) on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Name included in welcome announcement in email newsletters and social media.
-- Display promotional (“Swag”) items on the conference swag table (provided by sponsor)
+- Display promotional (“Swag”) items on the conference swag table (provided by sponsor).
-- Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
+- Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
 - One product promotion highlight in our conference mailing list.
 Includes logo and 2 paragraphs of copy.